SCHEDULED SMALL GROUP SAFARI TRIPS

 It’s extremely possible to tour Uganda or the Bwindi Impenetrable Forest for gorilla trekking safari through Kigali.
 The driving time from Entebbe to Bwindi is 10 hours, while the drive from Kigali to Bwindi is just 4.5 hours.
 Therefore, numerous people from Rwanda safaris opt to tour the gorillas through Kigali.
 Don’t hesitate to book your gorilla trekking tour from Kigali with us.

-You can likewise begin your tour in Kigali and end in Entebbe and the other way round on the event that you have more activities you intend to undertake. (in case you need to visit something further than the gorillas).
+You can likewise begin your tour in Kigali and end in Entebbe and the other way round in the event that you have more activities you intend to undertake. (in case you need to visit something further than the gorillas).

 It should likewise be noticed that the East African tourist visa can permit you to get to these countries with ease.
-The East African tourist visa costs $100, and we encourage you to purchase in case you anticipate visiting two or three east Africa countries of Uganda, Rwanda, and Congo.
+The East African tourist visa costs $100, and we encourage you to purchase it in case you anticipate visiting two or three east Africa countries of Uganda, Rwanda, and Congo.

-Indeed, there are discounted gorilla permits accessible to see the mountain gorillas in Volcanoes National park.
-These discounted Rwanda gorilla trekking permits can be secured at $1050 for the low season months of May and November, however, the main condition is that you spend three days in any other national parks in Rwanda (Nyungwe Forest national park or the Akagera National park).
+Indeed, there are discounted permits accessible to see the mountain gorillas in Volcanoes National park.
+These discounted Rwanda trekking permits can be secured at $1050 for the low season months of May and November, however, the main condition is that you spend three days in any other national parks in Rwanda (Nyungwe Forest national park or the Akagera National park).
 This is the only way you can earn a discounted Rwanda gorilla trekking permit.

-If you are planning to travel in the low season (months of May and November) when Rwanda discounted gorilla permits are at USD1050, we encourage that you book your excursion no less than two months ahead of time.
+If you are planning to travel in the low season (months of May and November) when Rwanda discounted tracking permits are at USD1050, we encourage that you book your excursion no less than two months ahead of time.
 This is because many people book their trip to Volcanoes National Park during this period.

-Then again, the highest number of people assigned to a gorilla family during the Gorilla habituation encounter is four.
+Then again, the highest number of people assigned to a tracking family during the Gorilla habituation encounter is four.
 This is because the gorilla family groups being habituated are not used to seeing many people and may become aggressive if they feel threatened.

 So, if you want to spend more time or want to avoid interference from the many people when encountering gorillas, you need to book a Rwanda or Uganda gorilla habituation experience.

 The term gorilla habituation implies that gorillas are gradually acquainted with human nearness, to such an extent that they end up used to human presence.
-This makes them less shy, and less aggressive therefore enabling all gorilla family groups to be tracked.
+This makes them less shy, and less aggressive therefore enabling all family groups to be tracked.